Shruti-2609/Shruti-2609/README.md

 - 👋 Hi, I’m Shruti Saloni
-- 👀 I’m interested in learning new technologies in the field of machine learning.
+- 👀 I’m interested in learning new technologies in the field of Web Development.
+- I am React Enthusiast and a Frontend Developer._
-- 🌱 I’m currently learning computer vision in Machine Learning field.
+- 🌱 I’m currently learning Full Stack Web Development through MERN Stack.
 - 📫 How to reach me : https://www.linkedin.com/in/shruti-saloni-b9ba551a8/